koopjs/koop-provider-marklogic/CONTRIBUTING.md

 against the test application that is deployed by the marklogic-geo-data-services project.
 So you'll first need to follow the CONTRIBUTING guide for that repository in order to deploy the test application in that repository.

-These tests depend on hitting 3 different Koop servers:
+These tests depend on hitting 2 different Koop servers:

 1. A Koop server on port 8090 that doesn't require authentication.
-2. A Koop server on port 8091 that requires file-based authentication (using `./config/fake-user-store.json).
-3. A Koop server on port 8092 that requires MarkLogic-based authentication.
+2. A Koop server on port 8092 that requires MarkLogic-based authentication.

-To run the tests with all 3 Koop servers active, do the following:
+To run the tests with both Koop servers active, do the following:

     cd test
     ./gradlew runKoopServers test